Ferdinand Sinaga: Persib Bandung

 Sinaga played in the 2014 Indonesia Super League Final against Persipura Jayapura.
 Although he did not manage to score in normal time, Sinaga netted the second penalty for Persib in the 5–3 penalty shootout win.
+On 1 December 2014, Sinaga officially left Persib Bandung, because there was no discussion about the contract from the management.
+With Persib Bandung this season, he was named the best player in 2014 season, and made 23 appearances and scored 11 goals, two points adrift of Persib Bandung's top scorer Makan Konaté.